Where does the money for the HomeWarming program come from?

 There is no obligation on your part to move ahead with recommended upgrades.
 If possible, within the confines of the program and the energy efficiency analysis, we will work with you to explore changes to the suggested plan.

-I live in a mobile home.
+I own a mobile home.
 Does that qualify?

 Absolutely!
 We always say – when in doubt, call us.